-The majority of our consolidated long-term debt is fixed rate borrowings; however, we have some exposure to the risk of changes in interest rates, primarily as a result of the variable rate borrowings under the TRC Revolver, the TRC term loan and the TRP Revolver.
+The majority of our long-term debt is fixed rate borrowings; however, we have some exposure to the risk of changes in interest rates, primarily as a result of the variable rate borrowings under the TRP Revolver.
 We may enter into interest rate hedges with the intent to mitigate the impact of changes in interest rates on cash flows.
 As of March 31, 2017, we do not have any interest rate hedges.

-To date, we do not believe our and our subsidiaries' debt balances have adversely affected our operations, our ability to grow or our ability to repay or refinance our indebtedness.
+To date, we do not believe our debt balances have adversely affected our operations, our ability to grow or our ability to repay or refinance our indebtedness.
 For additional information about our debt-related transactions, see Note 10 - Debt Obligations to our consolidated financial statements.
 For information about our interest rate risk, see "Item 3.
 Quantitative and Qualitative Disclosures About Market Risk-Interest Rate Risk."